carpetbomb/PS4PKG/README.md

 Known Bugs:
 - The 'X' Close buttons do not work `[this is a problem with the gui so I cannot fix]`
+- [x] In 'View new games' Scrolling forward to December skips to January
 # Changelog